Do you want to allow users to choose between different payment methods on your WordPress website or online store?

 To add your form, simply edit a post or page or create a new one.
 Then, click on the plus + sign on the right of the page and add a WPForms block in your WordPress editor.

-After that, you need to click on the dropdown menu in WPForms block and select your order form.
+After that, you need to click on the drop down menu in the WPForms block, and then select your order form.
+When you’ve finished, make sure you save or publish the page.

 We hope this tutorial helped you learn how to allow users to choose a payment method on your WordPress form.